Masai Russell: Career

 Russell finished fourth in the 60 m hurdles at the 2024 World Indoor Championships.
+In April 2024, she signed a sponsorship deal with Nike after previously being signed with Gymshark.
 She placed first at the 2024 U.S. Olympic Trials in the 100 m hurdles in a personal best time of 12.25 to qualify her for the 2024 Summer Olympics in Paris.
-At the Olympics, Russell won gold with a time of 12.33s, narrowly beating Cyrena Samba-Mayela.
+At the Olympics, Russell won gold with a time of 12.33s, narrowly beating Cyréna Samba-Mayela.
+In September 2024, it was announced that Russell had signed up for the inaugural season of the Michael Johnson-founded Grand Slam Track.
 She ended her 2024 season by finishing third at the inaugural Athlos meet.

-In September 2024, it was announced that she had signed up for the inaugural season of the Michael Johnson-founded Grand Slam Track.

-In May 2025, Russell ran the 100-meter hurdles in a time of 12.17 seconds, an American record.
+On May 2, 2025, she ran the 100-meter hurdles in a time of 12.17 seconds, an American record, at the 2025 Miami Grand Slam meet.
+On July 5, she ran to fourth place at the 2025 Prefontaine Classic.
+On August 2, she competed in the 2025 USA Outdoor Track and Field Championships and won the gold medal with a time of 12.22 seconds.
+At the 2025 World Athletics Championships, Russell won both her heat and semi-final race but only finished fourth in the final.
+She ended the season with winning the 2025 Athlos meet for the 100 m hurdles with a wind-assisted 12.52 seconds.